Art-Sells/Arells/Build-Notes.md

 #### Description (Home/Account)
 - Alter: "Import Small Amounts of Bitcoin, ensure they never lose value."

+#### Concept
+- Look at main/ and copy/paste the HPMArchitecture into HPMArchitectureConcept (rename all functions to concept) for concept

 #### Deployment Amplify/S3 Login
 - Ensure that NEXT_PUBLIC is not invoked!
 - Delete MASS address info from MASStester and console.logs from all signer.
 - Restructure decryption process in readMASS and readBTC apis

 ### After Completion
-- Fund Arells Fee Funder with 120 USD in ETH on Base (check and replenish everyweek/day and adjust MASS time-frame accordinglyuntil BASE L3 is complete)
+- Users:
-- Import Bitcoin using Coinbase (Base), it's free to and will cost pennies to export.
+- - Import Bitcoin using Coinbase (Base), it's free to and will cost pennies to export.
-- Talk about working on Sell CBBTC to USDC and ability to export it into any DEX/CEX, then work on Export BTC(CBBTC)
+- - Accepting only the first 150 Investors (until our L3 is built) talk about releasing Sell CBBTC to USDC and ability to export it into any DEX/CEX, then work on Export BTC(CBBTC)
-- replace cVactTa and acVactTas with cVactDat and acVactDat (to USD total)
-- Add "Discord" section for any questions
+- - Add "Discord" section for any questions
-- Restructure MASS Fee Abstraction (based on MASSApi & MASSSupplicationApi & MASS architecture)
-- Set time to check Base Wallet and adjust MASS activation time frame accordingly (Adjust as needed in system if costs baloon checking Fee Funder)...
-Business model will most likely have to abstract from profits (cdVatops ("selling")) (Base L3 so transaction fees go down to Zero and Base/Coinbase can keep 6% off all profits in response).
+- Team:
+- - Fund Arells Fee Funder with 150 USD in ETH on Base (check and replenish everyweek/day until BASE L3 is complete)
+- - review ##Base
+- - Review HPM Assets (Number of Investors, etc amd remove sign-up if 150~ MAU/I is hit)

 ### Other (if Time Permits (add the below sections to Arells 1.5...))